LESSON No. 3

 100

-Afta (aphthae) - a superficial defect of the epithelial layer with a diameter of 0.3-0.5 cm, filled with a fibrin film.
-At the end of the inflammation, the defect is epithelialized without the formation of a scar in the lamina propria.
+Aphthae – a superficial defect of the epithelial layer with a diameter of 0.3-0.5 cm, filled with a fibrin film.
+At the end of inflammation, the defect is epithelialized without the formation of a scar in the lamina propria.

-Erosion (erosio) - a superficial defect of the epithelial layer, the lamina propria of which is the bottom of a crater-like defect filled with fibrin and necrotic epitheliocytes.
-Erosion is formed during the opening of cavity primary elements (see above).
+Erosion (erosio) – a superficial defect of the epithelial layer, the lamina propria of which is the bottom of a crater-shaped defect filled with fibrin and necrotic epithelial cells.
+Erosion is formed when the cavity primary elements are opened (see above).

 Ulcer (ulcus) – defect of the epithelial layer and the lamina propria of the mucous membrane.
 The bottom of the ulcer is covered with fibrinous-purulent exudate.
 As the ulcer heals, a scar forms.

-Crack (rhagades) - deep defect of the mucous membrane of a linear shape, a kind of ulcer.
+Crack (rhagades) – deep linear defect of the mucous membrane, a type of ulcer.

-Peeling (squama) - rejection of keratinized cells of the epithelial layer in places of hyperkeratosis that has arisen over primary non-cavitary elements.
+Peeling (squama) – rejection of keratinized cells of the epithelial layer in places of hyperkeratosis that has arisen above the primary non-cavitary elements.

-Crust (crusta) - dried (coagulated) exudate (serous, purulent, hemorrhagic), which lies in the surface layers of the epithelial layer and is rejected along with the damaged epithelium.
+crust (crusta) – dried (coagulated) exudate (serous, purulent, hemorrhagic), located in the superficial layers of the epithelial layer and rejected along with the damaged epithelium.

-Plaque - superficial overlay fibrinous exudate containing leukocytes, bacteria, fungi and damaged epithelium.
+Raid – superficial application fibrinous exudate, containing leukocytes, bacteria, fungi and damaged epithelium.
 Candidiasis of the mucous membrane of the tongue can be manifested by the formation of a whitish coating, which is called thrush (soor).

 End of work -

-GOU VPO Kemerovo State Medical Academy.. pathological anatomy..
-Orofacial area of the head and neck..
+GOU VPO Kemerovo State Medical Academy..
+Pathological anatomy..
+Orofacial region of the head and neck..

 If you need additional material on this topic, or you did not find what you were looking for, we recommend using the search in our database of works: